First impressions can make or break your property sale

 Try to disguise dark or untidy areas

 Perhaps there are areas around the patio or verandah that are dark, and unappealing.
-Maybe the wash line is old and scrappy?
+Maybe the wash line is old and looks untidy?

 Buyers could feel that there are problems to be solved or work to be done if there are areas that are untidy or damp.

-With a little thought these areas can be easily remodelled and even be turned into a feature by hanging a hammock, or by adding a bench with colourful cushions, or by including some nice leafy green pot plants, perhaps ferns or palms.
+With a little thought these areas can be easily remodelled and even be turned into a feature by hanging a hammock, or by adding a bench with colourful cushions.

 Verandahs could be brightened by some hanging pot plants and some outdoor furniture.